omar-polo/y/README.md

 deps:

  - freestanding GCC + binutils for i386 somewhere in $PATH (see [here](https://wiki.osdev.org/GCC_Cross-Compiler))
- - qemu (with i386 emulation enabled)
+ - qemu (with i386 emulation enabled) or bochs (or both)
  - GNU make: sorry for this.
 I'm working on a linux env atm and I cannot find a copy of OpenBSD make to run.
 I also needed `include`s and `if`s.
- - grub if you want a bootable ISO
+ - grub if you want a bootable ISO.
+Depending on the OS you may need to install also xorriso and mtools

-At the moment it only works (for some definition of the world) on i386.
+At the moment it only works (for some definition of the word) on i386.

 	make run